Sharpforce/MyExpense/README.md

 ### Operating system

-The installation has been tested on a Linux Debian9 operating system.
+The installation has been tested on a Linux Debian10 operating system.

 ### Packages installation

 First of all it is necessary to install the Apache web server packages, PHP and the MySql database (which will be MariaDB for a Debian9):

 ```
-# apt-get install apache2 mysql-server php php-mysql
+# apt-get install apache2 mariadb-server php php-mysql
 ```

 Then: